 Alexander Brennan was a member of the Board as an executive director until 11 August 2023.
 The Group was employing the services of a company which he is a shareholder and director, Brennan and Partners Limited.
-While Alexander Brennan was a member of the Board, the Group has paid £84,600 to Brennan and Partners Limited (2022: £89,400) for advocacy and other advisory services in relation to the Group's $d_2w$ products in the UK, Spain and Latin America.
+While Alexander Brennan was a member of the Board, the Group has paid £84,600 to Brennan and Partners Limited in 2023 while he was a member of the Board for advocacy and other advisory services in relation to the Group's d2w products in the UK, Spain and Latin America.